AdeelHamid/Car-Insurance-Prediction-Data-Science-Project-MLOPS/README.md

 - 🚀 **Prediction pipeline with FastAPI/Flask**
 - 🐳 **Dockerization & CI/CD with GitHub Actions & AWS EC2/ECR**

-This project is designed to **impress recruiters, hiring managers, and collaborators** by demonstrating modern MLOps workflows.
+This project is designed to **Showcase expertise to recruiters, hiring managers, and collaborators** by demonstrating modern MLOps workflows.

 ---